jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

 1. Navigate to Services>APIs and view the workload group. (ergast.com:80)
 2. On API Definitions create your "F1 Yourname" API with base path /api/f1
 3. Hit save and add URI /seasons and /drivers.
 Enable documentation with response 200 and {"response":"2009"} as an example (you can make this up, it is just for future developers who might consume this API resource)
-4. Click Add A Published API f1_api in Production and select the app you created earlier.
+4. Click Add A Published API f1_api in Production and select the app you created earlier (yourname-app).
 5. Scroll to the bottom and add the routes to the resources we created.
 6. Publish and wait for the success message.
 7. curl a few of these examples: